 - Lack of “wiggle room”

-Bridge Hammocks aim to solve the problem of the banana shaped lay as well.
-Instead of making you lay at an angle, however, bridge hammocks attempt to flatten out the entire hammock.
+Bridge Hammocks try to solve the problem of the banana shaped lay as well.
+Instead of making you lay at an angle, bridge hammocks attempt to flatten out the entire hammock.

 With a bridge hammock there are two spreader bars at the head and foot of the hammock.
 These bars spread out the weight and pressure of the user across the material of the hammock.
 Any suspension on the hammock then attaches to these bridge bars.